 Do you prefer working alone or on a team?

 While this question seems simple enough, it can be tricky.
 If you answer that you prefer teams, you don’t want to send the message that you aren’t confident in your skills when functioning independently.
 If you prefer solo work, your interviewers may translate that into you not being able to work well with others.
-If this is true for you, let them know that you are open to both styles.
+Let them know that you are open to both styles, if that’s true for you.
 Otherwise, be honest with your preference.
 Doing so will help you better determine if you are the right fit for the job.